ivy-net/ivynet-client-ansible/README.md

 # Ivynet Client installation

-The role installs ivynet client binary file in Linux and ensure it's in global PATH.
+The role installs ivynet client binary file in Linux and ensure it's in the global PATH.
 Additionally, Ansible installs Docker CE (first adding matching package repository).

-For more information about the Ivynet Client visit [here](https://docs.ivynet.dev/docs/client/clientExplanation).
+For more information about the Ivynet Client visit [here](https://docs.ivynet.dev/).

 # Quick start